yucodev/archie_bot/README.md

 # Say hello to Archie!
 ### Who is Archie?
-Archie is our official and main CAD discord bot.
+Archie is our official and main YuCode discord bot.
 It can do a lot of things for you, like look for the weather, roll a dice or just talk with you!
 All content is published in GitHub.
 ### How it's programmed?
 Archie is programmed in Python because we consider that it's easier than C++ and more effective than javascript.
 Most of discord bots are in this programming language.
 We recommend you to run it in Python 3.6.6.
 ### Which file should be used?